binarypheonix/gh-explore/README.md

 #### Search and explore repos on GitHub!!!

-> goto https://binarypheonix.com/gh-explore/ and have fun!
+> goto https://binarypheonix.com/gh-explore/ or https://gh-explore.surge.sh/ and have fun!